-Seng Kee Mushroom Minced Pork Noodle: Famous 40-year-old bak chor mee stall with umami fish maw soup & tasty minced meat noodles
+Seng Kee Mushroom Minced Pork Noodle: Famous 42-year-old bak chor mee stall with umami fish maw soup

-In a rare visit to the industrial part of the Ang Mo Kio neighbourhood, I stumbled across Seng Kee Mushroom Minced Pork Noodle, a stall tucked away within 5023 Ang Mo Kio Industrial Park 2.
-The store donned a bright green storefront which stood out amongst the dimmer signboards next to it.
+In a rare visit to Serangoon, I stumbled across Seng Kee Mushroom Minced Pork Noodle.
+The store donned a bright green storefront, which stood out amongst the dimmer signboards next to it.

 Seng Kee Mushroom Minced Pork Noodle is the second outlet of the highly popular Seng Kee Mushroom Minced Meat Noodle in Serangoon Gardens.
-The first stall has been operating for around 40 years!
 What makes the stall well-known when compared to other bak chor mee stalls is the fact that it also sells fish maw soup— in fact, its fish maw soup is highly lauded by many.

-Prices for a bowl of Fish Maw Noodles are a little steep, costing either S$13 or S$16, depending on whether you opt for the Dry or Soup variety.
+Prices for a bowl of Fish Maw Noodles are a little steep, costing S$12 or S$15.
 The regular Minced Pork Noodles, on the other hand, are much more affordable.

 What I tried at Seng Kee Mushroom Minced Pork Noodle

-I ordered a bowl of their signature Minced Pork Noodles, available in either Dry (S$5.50) or Soup (S$6.50).
-I opted for the dry version, which came topped with minced pork, pork slices, pork liver, mushrooms and vegetables.
+I ordered a bowl of their signature Minced Pork Noodles (S$5.50), and opted for the dry version, which came topped with minced pork, pork slices, pork liver, mushrooms and vegetables.
 The dish also came with a small bowl of fish maw soup on the side.

 seng kee mushroom minced pork noodles - noodles